IvanShamoon/Portfolio/README.md

 # Ivan Shamoon's Portfolio

 ## About
-This is my repository for all largescale projects and work I have completed.
+This is my repository for all large scale projects and work I have completed.
 An index for all things ranging from study, passion, and challenge.
-The goal of this respository is to hopefully showcases my jounrney working with data from scientist, analyst, and engineer, and the catalougue I have built over the years.
+The goal of this repository is to hopefully showcase my journey working with data roles from scientists, analysts, and engineer, and the catalog I have built over the years.

 ## Table of contents